townie/fredrikaverpil.github.io/_posts/2017-06-30-an-alternative-to-building-pyside2-from-source.md

 ### Manage virtual environments using `conda`

 Instead of using e.g. [virtualenv](https://virtualenv.pypa.io/en/stable/) to manage virtual environments, I use conda.
-Conda can manage Python distributions and pre-compiled dependencies.
-This means you can define which Python version you want in a virtual environment.
+Conda can actually manage individual Python distributions and pre-compiled dependencies which is super powerful.

 Then I also use the conda distribution of the PyQt5 Python binding, available on [conda-forge](https://conda-forge.github.io).
 I prefer using [Miniconda](https://conda.io/miniconda.html), as then it doesn't come pre-bundled with a bunch of packages (which the bigger [Anaconda](https://anaconda.org) distribution does).
 But regardless of whether you choose Miniconda or Anaconda, they both install the `conda` command, which is what we need.